-Case staffings are meetings to discuss patient/client/student progress, assessment results and intervention planning.
-Case staffings are also interdisciplinary in nature (e.g., IEP meetings, ISP meetings, hospital staffings) and can be counted towards clinic clock hours if an ASHA certified SLP and at least one professional from another discipline (e.g., teacher, psychologist, occupational therapist) are present.
+Case staffing's are meetings to discuss patient/client/student progress, assessment results and intervention planning.
+Case staffing's are also interdisciplinary in nature (e.g., IEP meetings, ISP meetings, hospital staffing's) and can be counted towards clinic clock hours if an ASHA certified SLP and at least one professional from another discipline (e.g., teacher, psychologist, occupational therapist) are present.
 The client and/or family member must be present.
 The time spent presenting on the client either their evaluation and/or progress would be the number of clock hours that could be counted.

-• CLOCK HOUR BY ROTATION
+CLOCK HOUR BY ROTATION

 The number of clock hours per practicum rotation varies by rotation.
 Students must have at least 250 clock hours to be eligible to participate in the internship semester.
 If the student does not have 250 clock hours upon completion of the 4th rotation, they will be enrolled in a 5th clinical rotation to be completed before the clinical internship.
+If the student desires a specific internship that will not address needed gaps in clock hour minimums, the students may be asked to do a 5th clinical rotation before engaging in their clinical internship.